 - a jersey or shirt;

-- shorts if thermal undershorts are worn, these shall be of the same main colour as the shorts:
+- shorts if thermal undershorts are worn, these shall be of the same main colour as the shorts;

-- socks:
+- socks;

 - shin guards;

 - Footwear the only types of footwear permitted are canvas or soft-leather training or gymnastic shoes with soles of rubber or a similar material.
 Footwear must be worn.
+No type of moulded stud boots would be allowed.